-1924 Supervised Work Experience in Welding and Cutting.
-(4) Prerequisite: Consent of the instructor.
+192(1-6) Supervised Work Experience in Welding and Cutting.
+(1-6) Prerequisite: Consent of the instructor.

 This course is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
-Eight lab hours per week.
+Two to twelve lab hours per week.